The Intersection of Patriarchal Culture, Enmeshment, and Narcissism in South Asian Couples.

 “They’re not trying to control you, it’s how they show love”

-“You need to have patience?”
+“You need to have patience and adjust to our ways?”
 “Just Ignore their negative comments”

-In this setup, it becomes nearly impossible to form a true two-person emotional system, because the husband remains emotionally entangled with his family of origin.
+In this setup, it becomes nearly impossible to form a true intimate emotional partnership.
+The husband remains emotionally entangled and enmeshed with his family of origin-and the wife, emotionally isolated.

-This exclusion is not always loud or cruel—it’s often quiet and passively aggressive.
-But over time, it erodes her sense of self.
+This exclusion is not always loud or cruel—it’s often quiet and passive.
+But over time, it can erode her sense of self.
 Many women begin to question whether their needs matter at all.
-Unconsciously, she’ll even test the husband by creating a circumstance in which he has to choose, just to confirm her hunch about where her husbands loyalty lies.

 In South Asian culture, caring for parents is sacred—and rightly so.
 Parents sacrifice deeply, and that bond deserves respect.

 But it’s important to note, this value is misused too—not as love, but as leverage.
-It becomes a way to deflect accountability, and preserve the sons loyalty to his family of origin.
+It becomes a way to deflect accountability, and preserve control.

 • A wife’s emotional needs are dismissed in the name of “filial duty.”

-• Any boundary she tries to set with in-laws is framed as disrespect.
+• Any boundary she tries to set with in-laws is framed as disrespect or rebellious.

-• The husband, trapped in guilt and cultural expectation, sees advocating for his wife as betrayal or fears being judged as, “biwi ka gulam”.
+• The husband, pressured with cultural expectation, sees advocating for his wife as betrayal towards his parents and fears being judged as, “biwi ka gulam”.

 What begins as devotion to one’s parents becomes emotional triangulation—with the wife cast as the outsider in her own home.